kevinolega/callcentertrainingtips/start.md

 I share my best lessons on my email list.

-I’ve written over 250 lessons on how to get hired in a call center and build your professional skills to grow your income.
+I’ve written over 400 free lessons on how to get hired in a call center and build your professional skills to grow your income.

 I’m also going to share opportunities that I don’t post publicly on social media.